 Always use a fresh unleaded gas with a minimum octane rating of 89 and a maximum ethanol content of 10%.
 Old gasoline and ethanol can cause your Ryobi to run rough due to these reasons:

 - Ethanol attracts moisture to the fuel system.

 - Moisture in the system causes corrosion.

-- Old fuel leaves behind a varnish and gummy deposits that restrict the fuel supply by clogging and preventing fuel components from functioning correctly.
+- Old fuel leaves behind varnish and gummy deposits that restrict the fuel supply by clogging and preventing fuel components from functioning correctly.

 Because gasoline breaks down as quickly as 30 days after purchase, it’s important to consume gas within this time.
-If you are unable to use a tank of fuel this quickly, add a fuel additive like Sea Foam to stabilize it and reduce the negative effects of fuel so it last a little longer.
+If you are unable to use a tank of fuel this quickly, add a fuel additive like Sea Foam to stabilize it and reduce the negative effects of fuel so it lasts a little longer.

 Ryobi offers string trimmers with a 2-cycle engine or 4-cycle engine.
 You need to know what type of engine is used on your trimmer to avoid damaging the engine when adding fuel.
 Read more about the right type of fuel and how to care for it in, “This is the Type of Gas and Oil Ryobi String Trimmers Use“.

 - 2-cycle Ryobi string trimmer: Requires a gas and oil mixture.